2018 Academy of Funk

-For the 3rd year in a row Funk Parade and Knowledge Commons DC have organized a series of intersession talks, discussions and interactive classes with a Funk Parade theme.
-This year's Academy of Funk explores the Politics, History, and Culture of Funk in DC, Funk Fashion, and U Street History.
-In addition to the classes, we will be co-hosting a #FunkPowered dance preview with the Kennedy Center at the Millennium Stage.
+For the 3rd year in a row Funk Parade and Knowledge Commons DC organized a series of intersession discussions and interactive classes with a Funk Parade theme.
+2018’s Academy of Funk explored the Politics, History, and Culture of Funk in DC, Funk Fashion and U. Street History.
+In addition to the classes, we co-hosted a #FunkPowered dance preview with the Kennedy Center at the Millennium Stage.

 The Hunger Wall Poster and Wheat Pasting Workshop